-- The regional proportion of MSW sent to each of the three final disposal sites in 2015, as determined by Metro Vancouver; this applies to all municipalities except City of Vancouver, Corporation of Delta and the City of Richmond (Table 3, above); - The landfill gas collection efficiencies for the Vancouver Landfill and Cache Creek Landfill in 2015, as provided in the facilities' public reports (Table 4).
-Landfill gas (LFG) collection efficiencies up to and including 2015 are based on modeled LFG generation and actual LFG collection data.
-According to the guidance in the GCC Organics Diversion Profile, collection efficiencies greater than 75% are reported as 75%, and from 2016 forward, collection efficiencies are capped at 75%.
+- The regional proportion of MSW sent to each of the three final disposal sites in 2016, as determined by Metro Vancouver; this applies to all municipalities except City of Vancouver, Corporation of Delta and the City of Richmond (Table 3, above); - The landfill gas (LFG) collection efficiencies for the Vancouver Landfill and Cache Creek Landfill.
+According to the guidance in the GCC Organics Diversion Profile, in 2016 and in subsequent years, collection efficiencies are set at 75% to ensure alignment with the Provincial Landfill Gas Management Regulation.
+For comparison purposes, the reported LFG collection efficiencies (based on modeled LFG generation and actual LFG collection data) for each landfill are also shown.

-Table 4 Landfill Gas Collection Efficiency, by year, for Vancouver Landfill and Cache Creek Landfill.
+Table 4 Landfill Gas Collection Efficiency for Vancouver Landfill and Cache Creek Landfill, applied to 2016 and all subsequent years.

 Year VLF a CCLF b

-2015 71% 75%
+2016 (calculator setting) 75% 75%

-2016 75% 75%
+2016 (reported) 74.4% 80%